COLUMBIA TRAIL:

 Directions:

-Starting from High Bridge [Eastern End]; From I-78, take exit 17 to Route 31 north.
+Starting from High Bridge [Southern End]; From I-78, take exit 17 to Route 31 north.
 Travel for 1.7 miles to Route 513 north and turn right.
 Take Route 513 into High Bridge and after crossing under the railroad bridge, turn left onto Main St. After passing through the small downtown and before a sharp right, look for the entrance to High Bridge Park on your left (no sign).
 It will be opposite the start of the trail on your right.
 The park contains picnic tables, Porto-Potty, Dog Park and Bike Park.

 HH